luyan72999/Minimal_Object_Detection/README.md

 The training dataset has 1000 of such images and the test dataset consists of 200 images.
 The corresponding ground truth information are stored in separate file.

-To use the pretrained model, download the trained model from [this](https://1drv.ms/u/s!AoRMuqHDZuP8iyBdb4DMllcpqhil) link.
+To use the pretrained model, download the trained model from the Model folder.